SOFIA-USRA/sofia_redux/docs/sofia_redux/visualization/structure.rst

   Class UML diagram for the Eye of SOFIA.
 The color corresponds to what part of the MVC framework the class belongs.
 Blue classes make up the "Model", green classes make up the "View", and pink classes make up the "Control".
-The red are auxiliary utility modules.
+The purple are auxiliary utility modules.